revaturelabs/github-process-documentation/start-sprint.md

 # Starting a Sprint

+> Note: this documents the process of starting a sprint that has already been worked on in the past and has already been setup

 * On Jira, create a new sprint if the next one has not already been planned (there would be an existing sprit when viewing the backlog)
+    > **If a sprint is already defined** simply click start sprint and input the necessary information and you can skip the rest of this document

 * Move all stories that the sprint will work on into the new sprint